Rivers community deserted as Army invades, razes houses – The Sun Nigeria

 In another development, two persons have lost their lives in Kpong community, Khana LGA of Rivers, following a cult clash between two rival groups.

-A community source, who gave his name as Emmanuel Letam disclosed that there were sporadic shootings by suspected cultists on Sunday, but could not ascertain the groups involved.
+A community source, Emmanuel Letam ,disclosed that there were sporadic shootings by suspected cultists on Sunday, but could not ascertain the groups involved.

 Leave a Reply